 Q. You switch up the arrangements and add your own creative elements to older themes.
 Why?

-A. When you look at the evolution of the technology of video games, it started off incredibly rudimentary.
+A. When you look at the evolution of the technology of video games such as tridewi slot, it started off incredibly rudimentary.
 Because composers were only allowed to use three voices and a noise voice in these early 8-bit games, composers got creative with the melodies they wrote in this bare-bones construction.
 We now are in an era where video game music can have the same audio fidelity and production quality as, and even beyond, major motion pictures.
 So we are able to perform that stuff in as full of a way as possible.
 That’s what it is to be a career orchestrator, a career arranger, a career producer, whatever you want to call it, is hearing the unrealized potential in the structural parts of a piece of music and expanding on it.

 Q. How do you pick which pieces you play?

 A. The music that I pick is connected with my experience playing these games and letting them simmer in my brain for 20 years.
 I also dig for other music that I find people have a strong connection to.
 The body of people who appreciate this music is relatively young because video games, in the course of human history, are new.
 So video game music is proving to be an incredibly effective delivery vehicle for which to expose younger generations to the sounds of orchestras.